What is an Echeck?

 Electronic checks are steadily growing in use.
-While many people have no qualms about entering their credit or debit card information online, some pause to consider whether or not eChecks are safe.
-It may be surprising to learn that eChecks are considered a very safe form of online payment, and they may be safer than traditional checks in some ways.
+While many people are not hesitant to enter their credit or debit card information online, some pause to consider whether or not eChecks are safe.
+It may be surprising to learn that eChecks are considered a very safe online payment form.
+In fact, they may be safer than traditional checks.

 Paying with a paper check increases your risk for fraud.
-More people come into contact with a paper check through the payment process, making it a high risk for fraud or criminal activity.
+More people come into contact with a paper check through the payment process.
+Therefore, making it a high risk for fraud or criminal activity.
 With eChecks, fewer people come into contact with sensitive financial information.
-Routing numbers and account numbers are sent directly to the financial institution of the payee, protecting both the business and the consumer.
+Routing numbers and account numbers are sent directly to the financial institution of the payee.
+This protects both the small business and the consumer.

-Part of what makes eChecks so secure it the payment process. eChecks move through four stages, including authorization, processing, finalization, and deposit.
+Part of what makes eChecks so secure is the payment process. eChecks move through four stages, including authorization, processing, finalization, and deposit.

 - The authorization stage protects the payer by ensuring the transaction is valid.

-- Processing involves the transference of funds between bank accounts.
+- Processing involves a funds transfer between one bank account and another.

 - Finalization verifies that all account information is accurate.

-- The deposit stage completes a successful transaction, and both parties are alerted that payment was processed.
+- The deposit stage completes a successful transaction.
+Both parties are alerted that the payment was processed.

 - A receipt provides the final documentation for the eCheck transaction.

 Many businesses may find it easier to accept eChecks than paper checks.
-If merchants receive a paper check with missing information, such as a date or signature, it can be a headache to process payment and clear the deposit.
+If merchants receive a paper check with missing information, such as a date or signature, it can be a headache to process the payment and clear the deposit.
 With electronic checks, incomplete or invalid information halts the transaction.
 Consumers have the chance to rectify any issues before the transaction is initiated.